muellsen/TREX/README.md

 Tuning-free sparse linear regression with the TREX
 =========

-This is the TREX MATLAB package for sparse tuning-free linear regression.
+This is the TREX MATLAB package allows sparse tuning-free linear regression.

-It that enables sparse tuning-free linear regression.
 The forward model is assumed to be the standard linear model:

 <img src="https://latex.codecogs.com/gif.latex?y&space;=X\beta&space;+\sigma&space;\epsilon&space;" />